Wide Ranging Changes to Whistle-blowing Laws now in Force

 - It will also be an offence for a worker to make a report containing any information that they know to be false.

 The Act contains protection for the confidentiality both of the reporting person and any person referred to in a protected disclosure, although, as before, the protection for confidentiality is not absolute.
 The obligation does not apply, for instance, where disclosure is a necessary and proportionate obligation in the context of conducting a fair investigation.
-The Act will typically require that a reporting person be informed before their identity is disclosed, unless, for instance, such information would jeopardise relevant investigations.
+The Act typically requires that a reporting person be informed before their identity is disclosed, unless, for instance, such information would jeopardise relevant investigations.

 Also contributed by David McCauley